keil4ni/recipe-analysis/README.md

 With a significance level of 0.05, our p-value was 0.00.

-Since the p-value is less than the significance level, we **reject the null hypothesis** that the missingness of results is independent from cooking time (`minutes`).
+Since the p-value is less than the significance level, we **reject the null hypothesis**.
+There is evidence that the missingness of ratings is dependent on cooking time.
+Perhaps users thought the recipe they followed took more time than expected and decided not to rate it.

 #### Rating and Descriptions
 Null Hypothesis (H₀): The missingness of ratings is not dependent on descriptions.